Introduction: Python String zfill() Method

 |---|---|---|---|

-If the original string is already equal to or greater than the given width, zfill() simply returns it unchanged.
+If the original string is already longer than the given width, the method returns the string unchanged.

-: The zfill() method in Python returns a new string where the original string is left-padded with zeros (‘0’) until it reaches the specified width.
+This method returns a new string where zeros are added to the left until the string reaches the specified width.

-4. Examples of Using the zfill() Method in Python
+Examples of Using the Python String zfill() Method

 Example 1: Padding a Simple Number String